Nonparametric approximation of conditional expectation operators: Main results

 \section{Main results}

-We will briefly outline some main results and the general content of our work.
-All discussed concepts, mathematical preliminaries, and assumptions used in this section will be introduced in more detail in Section~\ref{sec:prelims}.
+We will briefly outline some main results and the general content of this work.
+All discussed concepts, mathematical preliminaries and assumptions will be introduced in Section~\ref{sec:prelims}.
+The results presented below are restated and proven in Section~\ref{sec:nonparametric_approximation} with more attention to detail---including a careful discussion of the assumptions.